When Should I Use an Ampersand?

 The ampersand symbol is a combination of the letters e and t, which came from et, which is Latin for “and.”

-Two hundred years ago it was considered the 27th letter of the alphabet.
-When kids had to recite the alphabet, they would end it “X,Y,Z, and per se and.”
+Two hundred years ago people considered the ampersand the 27th letter of the alphabet.
+Back then, when kids had to recite the alphabet, they would end it “X,Y,Z, and per se and.”
 People started to mumble those words together until “and per se and” eventually became ampersand.

 The ampersand is making a comeback in informal writing.
 Type designers have fun designing variations on the traditional symbol.
-Web designers whose content is aimed toward a younger audience should consider using it.
+If your content is designed toward a younger audience, then consider using it.